 Peperomia Hope Growing Guide Summary

 No matter how you look at it, the peperomia hope is a great option when looking for that ideal indoor plant, especially for the beginner green thumb.
+Also see Elephant Ears and Monstera Deliciosa for more indoor plant options.

 Whether you’re thinking on your desk or in your kitchen, the peperomia is a fabulously ornamental fauna.
 It’s also a perfect fit for a plant wall – which is all the trend right now.
 Peperomia also makes really great gifts, especially because they are quite easily cared for.